Welcome to today's edition of the Rush 24-7 podcast.

 Hello, Rush.

-They're they're in this global warming thing.
+They're in this global warming thing.

-They're racing ahead trying to pass a cap and trade program on energy use, which is really just an energy rationing bill.
+They're racing ahead trying to pass a cap-and-trade program on energy use, which is really just an energy rationing bill.

-Um the McCain Lieberman, uh Binghaman bill, all these people are talking about ratcheting down the amount of carbon we can use by as much as 80% by 2050.
+The McCain-Lieberman, Bingaman bill, all these people are talking about ratcheting down the amount of carbon we can use by as much as 80% by 2050.

 I have not heard about this piece of legislation, and I've heard about everything.

-No, it's in every of the major bills, even in the energy bill that the Senate just passed.
+It's in every of the major bills, even in the energy bill that the Senate just passed.

-Well, you know what else it's going to do if it's not doing it already.
+Well, you know what else it's going to do if it's not doing it already?

-Because they uh they're not going to be able to make cars that people want to buy.
+It's going to irreparably hamage the damaged U.S. automobile industry because they're not going to be able to make cars that people want to buy.

-It's going to damage all industry, Rush, because when you put a cap and trade bill on, the easiest way to avoid it is to don't produce something in this country.
+It's going to damage all industry rush because when you put a cap and trade bill on, the easiest way to avoid it is to don't produce something in this country.

 Just go to China and produce it.

-Well, something like that, if it were to happen, it would be so destructive it wouldn't last long.
+Well, something like that, if it were to happen, would be so destructive it wouldn't last long.

-Uh you know, liberalism advances itself in uh stealth ways, and it has techniques of doing so, and they're all shrouded in good intentions, uh saving poor people, saving poor earth, saving the environment, what have you, and they play on people's guilt because they also at the same time they're doing this, blame people for having caused the problem.
+You know, liberalism advances itself in stealth ways, and it has techniques of doing so, and they're all shrouded in good intentions, saving poor people, saving poor earth, saving the environment, what have you.

-Uh, but there's a there's a there's a very sneaky backdoor move underway to achieve a pretty significant amount of gun control in this country.
+But there's a very sneaky backdoor move underway to achieve a pretty significant amount of gun control in this country.

 It's happening from OSHA.